This one pot Mexican risotto gives this traditional Italian classic a run for its money in flavor, it makes a punchy delicious spice laced dinner!

 - Stir frequently until rice thickens.

-- Add a little more stock until it is just barely liquid.
+- Add a ladle's worth more stock until it is just barely liquid.
 Repeat stirring frequently until thickened and adding just enough stock to keep it from burning or becoming too thick.

 - If the rice is too crunchy for your taste, add a little water and proceed with the steps above.
 Risotto should be slightly al dente- just a slight, teeny crunch when bit.
 If you over cook the rice, it will become a bit gummy- but its all individual tastes.